I was reminded this morning of a lesson I often ignore:

 So, I’ve got 3 incredible kids and a wife of 26 years.
 I’ve been blessed.
 This is how I was able to connect with each of them this week:

 She had mentioned that she wanted to get coffee with me to talk through some ideas she had related to work.
 We settled on some time Sunday Afternoon on our back patio.
 This turned into a 2 hour conversation about work, dreams, pressure, and life.
 Simple!
 We just sat and talked, and it was wonderful!

 Daughter #2: Raylin, 17 years old

 We needed to take her car in to get the oil changed.
-This was her first time doing this, so I took her in the middle of day, and showed her where to go, who to talk to, and what she needed to do.
+This was her first time doing this, so I took her in the middle of day, and showed her where to go, who to talk to, and what she needed to do, after this we also think in getting the car for some personalization at The Detailing Syndicate who are experts in this.
 The bonus was that after turning her car in, we had 90 minutes to “burn”.
 So, we walked 3 blocks down the street, sat at In-N-Out, had a lemonade, and this turned into some uninterrupted conversation time.
 Life, her upcoming Senior year of high school, work, friends.
 She put her arm in mine as we walked back to pick up her car, and it was worth every minute that I was away from my office.

 2 thoughts for you today:

 #2) Don’t get your priorities mixed up.
 Remember what’s important.
 People are important.
 Your family is important.
 Time with them is important.
 My friend Jim Burns always says, “Quality time and quantity of time is important with your family”.
 Make the time for the people you care most about.